ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
     YAK SHAVING:
+        HealthDot broken

+        Drop use of HashMap for storing colliders, make it a vec!
+Let the Collider id be the index.
+        When removing a collider, just set a flag on it to "disabled" or something.
+Remove it from the static and dynamic stores.
+Then lookup is an array index, and much faster.

+        Once this is done, can rewrite dynamic collision detection to be faster by:
+            - sorting the dynamics by Collider.left()
-        - New Collider
+            - binary search
-        Do we ever use entity_id on static colliders?
-Might use it for FallingBridge and/or PowerUp

-        I don't like holding on to a collider object.
-I think API should look like this: self.collider_id = collision_space.add(Collider::new_static(...))

-        collision_space.move(self.collider_id, point2(...))

-            NOTES:
-                - this breaks the nice overlapping_sprites visualization, but whatever
+        - Using Collider breaks the nice overlapping_sprites visualization, but whatever
             - could handle this by creating sprites from Colliders using some default color/texcoord mapping

         - Refactor geom.rs, I don't like that module's existence.